elastic/integrations/CONTRIBUTING.md

     It will take a while to finish, but the console output should be updated frequently to track the progress.
     The command must end up with the exit code 0.
 Kindly please to open an issue if it doesn't.

-    Generated packages are stored by default in the `dev/packages/beats` directory.
-Generally, the import process updates all of the integrations, so don't be surprised if you notice updates to multiple integrations, including the one you're currently working on (e.g. `dev/packages/beats/foobarbaz/0.0.1`).
+    Generated packages are stored by default in the `packages` directory.
+Generally, the import process updates all of the integrations, so don't be surprised if you notice updates to multiple integrations, including the one you're currently working on (e.g. `packages/foobarbaz`).
 You can either commit this changes or leave them for later.

     If you want to select a subgroup of packages, set the environment variable `PACKAGES` (comma-delimited list):